 Term Definition 2WW Two-week wait: the maximum waiting time for a patient's first outpatient appointment or 'straight to test' appointment if they are referred as a 62-day pathway patient.
-31-day pathway The starting point for 31-day standard is the date a patient agrees a plan for their treatment or the date that an earliest clinically appropriate date (ECAD) is effected for subsequent treatments.
-62-day pathway Any patient referred by a GP with a suspected cancer on a 2WW referral pro-forma, referral from a screening service, a referral from any healthcare professional if for breast symptoms or where a routine referral has been upgraded by a hospital clinician, must begin treatment within 62 days from receipt of referral Active monitoring Where a clinical or patient decision is made to start a period of monitoring in secondary care without clinical intervention or diagnostic procedures.
+31-day pathway The starting point for 31-day standard is the date a patient agrees a plan for their treatment or the date that an earliest clinically appropriate date (ECAD) is affected for subsequent treatments.
+62-day pathway Any patient referred by a GP with a suspected cancer on a 2WW referral pro-forma, referral from a screening service, a referral from any healthcare professional if for breast symptoms or where a routine referral has been upgraded by a hospital clinician, must begin treatment within 62-days from receipt of referral Active monitoring Where a clinical or patient decision is made to start a period of monitoring in secondary care without clinical intervention or diagnostic procedures.
 Active waiting list The list of elective patients who are fit, ready and able to be seen or treated at that point in time.
 Applicable to any stage of the RTT pathway where patients are waiting for hospital resource reasons.
 Bilateral procedures Where a procedure is required on both the right and left sides of the body.
 Breach A pathway which ends when a patient is seen/receives their first treatment outside the 14-day first seen, 62-day referral to treatment and/or 31-day decision to treat to treatment target times.
 Chronological booking Refers to the process of booking patients for appointments, diagnostic procedures and admission in date order of their clock start date.
 Consultant-led service A service where a consultant retains overall responsibility for the care of the patient.
 Patients may be seen in nurse-led clinics which come under the umbrella of consultant-led services.
 Day case Patients who require admission to the hospital for treatment and will need the use of a bed but who are not intended to stay in hospital overnight.
 Decision to admit Where a clinical decision is made to admit the patient for either day case or inpatient treatment.
-Direct access Where GPs refer patients to hospital for diagnostic tests only.
-These patients will not be on an open RTT pathway.
-Elective care Any pre-scheduled care which doesn't come under the scope of emergency care.
-First definitive treatment An intervention intended to manage a patient's disease, condition or injury and avoid further intervention.
-What constitutes first definitive treatment is a matter of clinical judgement in consultation with the patient.
-Fixed appointments Where an appointment or admission date is sent in the post to the patient without the opportunity to agree a date.
-Full booking Where an appointment or admission date is agreed either with the patient at the time of the decision or within 24 hours of the decision.
-Incomplete pathways Patients who are waiting for treatment on an open RTT pathway, either at the non-admitted or admitted stage.
-Inpatients Patients who require admission to the hospital for treatment and are intended to remain in hospital for at least one night Nullified Where the RTT clock is discounted from any reporting of RTT performance.
-Oncology The branch of science that deals with tumours and cancers.
-Partial booking Where an appointment or admission date is agreed with the patient near to the time it is due.
+Policy for the ending of the Cancel Diagnosis Standard See the Intranet for the latest version n.
+Version Number: 1